Hello, my dear colleagues! This post will help you make your remote teaching more effective with these easy tips.

 👉 How can we make emergency remote teaching more effective with a limited amount of time?

-My name is Milica and today I will answer to the question: How can we make emergency remote teaching more effective with a limited amount of time?
+My name is Milica, and today I will answer the question: How can we make emergency remote teaching more effective with a limited amount of time?

 1. LMS – Learning Management System

 My first tip is LMS.
 Why did I choose LMS?
-Simply because LMS is a learning management system and it also stands for ”One ring to rule them all!”
-If you use an LMS, such as Edmodo, you can create your own online classroom and in this classroom, you can create small groups, share all of your resources, group all your resources, communicate with parents, communicate with students, communicate with colleagues, and also conduct all of your assessment in one classroom.
+Simply because LMS is a learning management system, it also stands for ”One ring to rule them all!”
+If you use an LMS, such as Edmodo, you can create your own online classroom.
+In this classroom, you can create small groups, share all of your resources, group all your resources, communicate with parents, communicate with students, communicate with colleagues, and conduct all of your assessments in one classroom.

-When I say interactivity, I mean interactivity beyond the screen, not interactivity which is multimedia-based.
+When I say interactivity, I mean interactivity beyond the screen, not interactivity that is multimedia-based.
 Why?
 When you have some real-life interactivity that happens beyond the screen, your students are more engaged, and their attention improves.
-Therefore, if you want to teach online more effectively, try to use some props, toys, daily calendars to promote daily classroom rituals, and also realia, objects, and flashcards.
+Therefore, if you want to teach online more effectively, try to use some props, toys, daily calendars to promote daily classroom rituals, realia, objects, and flashcards.

 Finally, my tip number 3 is network.
-When we network, as teachers, we develop our 21st-century teacher competencies, we learn, and we share with our colleagues and we improve our instruction.
+When we network as teachers, we develop our 21st-century teacher competencies, learn, share with our colleagues, and improve our instruction.

 Online teacher survival kit consists of: